TalkingData/MultiLayerStacking/README.md

-## mlstack
+## mlstacking

-mlstack is a Python module for ensemble learning built on top of scikit-learn and distributed under the 3-Clause BSD license.
+mlstacking is a Python module for ensemble learning built on top of scikit-learn and distributed under the 3-Clause BSD license.